lionmage/tungsten-types/README.md

 Most Lisp-like languages have these features, but they are lacking in Java.
 This project bridges that gap by supplying additional meta-data for all numeric types:
 * There is a concept of exactness.
+Values with an exact representation are considered exact.
+Inexact values taint calculations.
 * There is a distinction between rational and irrational numbers.
 * Numerics that are actually comparable implement the Comparable interface.
 * Full support for complex numbers in both polar and rectangular form.
 * Simple continued fractions are supported and may be freely mixed with other numeric types.
+  * Arithnetic operations are implemented using Gosper's algorithm.
+  * Support for integer exponents and roots allows computing any rational power.
+  * Implementations of ℯ, ϕ, and 𝜋 with effectively infinite representations, although 𝜋 is an approximation.
+  * Special iterators designed to rehabilitate sequences of terms in a non-standard form.
 * There is implicit coercion during most math operations, as well as explicit coercion available to the developer.
 * There are representations of infinity:
   * Abstract representations of positive and negative infinity